-The first benchmark consists of 250 000 expressions and 362 variable sets with 100 parameter optimisation steps.
-Because each expression needs to be evaluated with each variable set for each parameter optimisation step, a total of $250\,000362100$ $\approx 9.05\,billion$ evaluations have been performed per sample.
+The first benchmark consists of 250 000 expressions and 362 data points with 100 parameter optimisation steps.
+Because each expression needs to be evaluated with each data point for each parameter optimisation step, a total of $250\,000362100 \approx 9.05$ billion evaluations have been performed per sample.
 In Figure 5.1 the result over all 50 samples is presented.
 The median value across all samples is 466.3 seconds with a standard deviation of 14.2 seconds.